-- o Statement on Consumer and Community Involvement in Health and Medical Research - o Becoming Involved in Research: A guide for People Living with Dementia, their Care Partners and Family Members - Guidelines and training resources developed as part of Dementia Centre for Research Collaboration (DCRC) Lived Experience Project. - 2.
+- Involving people impacted by dementia in research: a guide for researchers - Dementia Centre for Research Collaboration (DCRC) - Becoming Involved in Research: A guide for People Living with Dementia, their Care Partners and Family Members National Institute for Dementia Research (NNIDR) - Guidelines and training resources developed as part of Lived Experience Project -Dementia Centre for Research Collaboration (DCRC) - 2.
 Appropriate language and terminology are used throughout the application.
+This refers to both dementia-friendly language and the use of plain English where required.
 For example, many people living with dementia prefer not to be referred to directly or indirectly as a 'dementia sufferer'.
 A guide to dementia-friendly language is available here.